devjudge/flask-1.1-p-3.7-in-docker-2/README.md

 IMPORTANT NOTES:

-    1. If the backend require any database please use any IN-MEMORY or SQLLite database Unless mentioned in Questions Otherwise .
-    2. Make sure you follow the steps mentioned under "PROJECT START STEPS" and ensure that the steps execute successfully.
+    1. Make sure you follow the steps mentioned under "PROJECT START STEPS" and ensure that the steps execute successfully.

 PROJECT START STEPS: